-Some say bartender Carlos “Danny” Herrera invented the Margarita for the beautiful dancer and actress Marjorie King (who was allergic to all spirits save tequila).
+Some say bartender Carlos “Danny” Herrera invented the Margarita for the beautiful dancer and actress Marjorie King (who was allergic to all spirits except tequila).
 Others claim that Dallas socialite Margarita Sames invented the drink for Tommy Hilton at her vacation home in Acapulco, and he put the drink on the menu at all his hotels.
 Still others lay the Margarita at the feet of Santos Cruz at the Balinese Room in Galveston, Texas.
-As the story goes, he created a “special” tequila and lime cocktail for the famous singer Peggy (Margaret) Lee.
+That story goes, he created a “special” tequila and lime cocktail for the famous singer Peggy (Margaret) Lee.
 What we do know for sure is that the first published recipe appeared in 1953 in Esquire magazine and that it is a downright delicious drink.
-In our philosophy, the Margarita should elevate tequila rather than hiding it under a bunch of sweeteners.
-Consequently, we like Julio Bermejo’s version (also known as the Tommy’s Margarita), which swaps out Triple Sec for agave syrup.

 Mix it Up